TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   and/or tests with CMake build targets for building these for which TriBITS exports the list of include directories, libraries, and targets that are created (along with CMake dependencies).
-* Is declared in its parent packages's `<packageDir>/cmake/Dependencies.cmake`_ file in a call to `TRIBITS_PACKAGE_DEFINE_DEPENDENCIES()`_ using the argument `SUBPACKAGES_DIRS_CLASSIFICATIONS_OPTREQS`_.
+* Is declared in its parent packages' `<packageDir>/cmake/Dependencies.cmake`_ file in a call to `TRIBITS_PACKAGE_DEFINE_DEPENDENCIES()`_ using the argument `SUBPACKAGES_DIRS_CLASSIFICATIONS_OPTREQS`_.